vijusuren/my-MS2/README.md

 * W3 CSS validation service is used for the testing of the **CSS** of the project and no error was found.

-* [style.css](https://jigsaw.w3.org/css-validator/validator).This file shows on error .animated_rainbow_1 liner is not a animation value
+* [style.css](https://jigsaw.w3.org/css-validator/validator).
+This file shows on error .animated_rainbow_1 liner is not a animation value

 [Beautifytools](https://beautifytools.com/javascript-validator.php)

-* This beautifytools.com is online JavaScript code validator tool was used to test the **JavaScript** codes of all 3 js pages from the project.
+* This beautifytools.com is online JavaScript code validation tool was used to test the **JavaScript** codes of all 3 js pages from the project.

-* [script.js](assets/image/scriptjs.JPG) After running the script.js file through beautifytools.com, some
+* [script.js](assets/image/Scriptjs.PNG) After running the script.js file through beautifytools.com, some
-warnings were appearing, that "let" and "const" is available in ES6 or use Mozilla extension.
+warnings were displaying, that "let" and "const" is available in ES6 or use Mozilla extension.
 So I replaced all let and const variables by "var" and that warnings are gone.
-Still, some warnings about Arrow function syntax is appearing, which can be ignored.
+Still, some warnings about Arrow function syntax is displaying, which can be ignored.

-* [animalinfo.js](assets/image/animalinfojs.JPG) After running the animalinfo.js file through beautifytools.com, it
+* [animalinfo.js](assets/image/animalinfojs.PNG) After running the animalinfo.js file through beautifytools.com, it
 shows $ is not defined because this file is mainly made by JQuery so error can be ignored.

-* [contact.js](assets/image/contactjs.JPG) After running the contact.js file through beautigytools.com, it
+* [contact.js](assets/image/contactjs.PNG) After running the contact.js file through beautigytools.com, it
 shows error like defined but never used, which can be ignored.

 *  The website was tested on all browser and worked correctly.